Chapter 1 – Introduction

 When not a god itself, fire could still make manifest the divine presence and the divine will.
 The God of Israel spoke to Moses through a burning bush, and led His people through the wilderness with a nightly column of fire.
 In ancient Greece, after an annual festival at a temple of Dionysus, the god “made a great fire shoot forth” if he intended to produce a good growing season.
 If no fire appeared, people prepared for the worst.
 Through the smoke it sends aloft, fire often serves to communicate the other way: we may ask questions through fire, do penance, attempt to appease, or send appeals.

 Guilt or innocence can be tested with fire, it once was thought.
 Immunity to fire marks someone as saint, or shaman.
-Creatures of fire wander the planet, we tell ourselves: angels and devils; dragons, bulls and horses that breath fire; jinns, creatures of “smokeless fire” born of the hot desert wind much as we are born of clay; a mysterious bird, the phoenix, which after living for centuries sets itself on fire and emerges reborn from its own ashes.
+Creatures of fire wander the planet, we tell ourselves: angels and devils; dragons, bulls, and horses that breath fire; djinns, creatures of “smokeless fire” born of the hot desert wind much as we are born of clay; a mysterious bird, the phoenix, which after living for centuries sets itself on fire and emerges reborn from its own ashes.
 Fire serves as an instrument of magic.

 The control of fire

-Another line of questions pondered how we humans learned to control fire.
+Another line of questions pondered how we humans learned to manage fire.
 Every culture has at least one myth explaining how this happened.
 Very few stick to realistic stories, such as the one about the ancient Persian king who threw a flint at a snake, missed, but noticed sparks flying when it hit another stone.
 More often, amazing things had to happen: ancestors brought fire back from a trip to the moon; a fire-child of the sky god fell to earth, was eaten by a series of fish, then captured by a diligent hero; a shaman clasped his wife so tightly that a supernatural being had to rub them back and forth to separate them, creating the first pair of fire-making sticks.
 In many stories, such as that of the Greek myth of Prometheus, fire must be stolen from another animal or a god.

-We pass on responsibility for controlling fire from one generation to the next.
+We pass on responsibility for managing fire from one generation to the next.
 This chain of knowledge goes back to long before we existed as a species.
 Scholars differ about which of our hominin predecessors first domesticated fire.
-Whether homo erectus deserves the honor or some even earlier ancestor, while we domesticated fire it meanwhile domesticated us.
+Whether homo erectus deserves the credit or some even earlier ancestor, while we domesticated fire it meanwhile domesticated us.
 Early on, we learned that to keep the fire going requires cooperative behavior: someone must tend it while others collect fuel.
 Rituals that taught and enforced behaviors about keeping the fire going led to other cooperative behavior.
 We performed fire rituals long before we invented language.

-For the sake of simplicity I will write of religious and other practices in the present tense, except for cultures clearly no longer current such as the ancient Greeks, Romans, and Egyptians.
-Many beliefs long suppressed or subsumed by a dominant religion, such as the pagan fire cult of Lithuania, have seen revival in recent decades.
-Others, such as shamanist practices in parts of central Asia, long remained hidden from outsiders but never entirely went away.
-The beliefs and practices of cultures extensively studied by anthropologists in the nineteenth and twentieth centuries may well have changed since the researchers completed their work.
+Beliefs and practices of cultures extensively studied by anthropologists in the nineteenth and twentieth centuries may well have changed since the researchers completed their work.
 In some cases, alas, the cultures they studied may no longer even exist.
-Some stories and practices that began as fervent expressions of devotion have lost their religious significance, surviving now as folklore and traditional expressions of cultural links to the past.
-In an exploration of the variety of the human conceptions of fire, it seems more important to note that certain fire deities once had devoted worshipers than to footnote exactly when those devotions flourished, or to attempt to specify what role those deities still play in the lives of people today.
+Some stories and practices that began as fervent expressions of devotion have lost their religious significance over time, surviving now as folklore and traditional expressions of cultural links to the past.
+In an exploration of the broad variety of human conceptions of fire, it seems more important to note that certain fire deities once had devoted worshipers (and may still have them) than to footnote exactly when those devotions flourished, or to attempt to specify what role those deities still play in the lives of people today.

 A large part of the story of humanity can be told through the history of our long, unique relationship with fire.
-Storytellers, scientists of many disciplines, philosophers, and historians all have much to say about fire, its relationship with life, and the place of that relationship in the cosmos.
+Storytellers, artists, scientists of many disciplines, philosophers, and historians all have much to say about fire, its relationship with life, and the place of that relationship in the cosmos.
 Insights from cognitive psychology help explain the mysterious hold fire clearly has on our understanding of the world.
 More about that later—allow me to hold my fire, as it were, until the groundwork has been laid.

 With caveats and background out of the way, let’s begin.
 Put another log on the fire (whether an actual fire or in the mind’s eye) and prepare to have your spirits warmed by the blazing fecundity of the human imagination.